DarkTalisman20/DAA-Assignment-1/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;2.
 Email-Enron (Link: https://snap.stanford.edu/data/email-Enron.html)
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;3.
 Wiki-Vote (Link: https://snap.stanford.edu/data/wiki-Vote.html)

 &nbsp;&nbsp;&nbsp;&nbsp;We treated these datasets as undirected graphs and applied these algorithms.
+The input is taken from a text file with some optional text, including number of vertices, followed by edges, and the rest of the lines denoting a pair of vertices with an edge between them.
+We store the graphs in adjacency list format.
 The results are shown in the algorithm-wise markdowns, and the report.
 &nbsp;&nbsp;&nbsp;&nbsp; Github Repository: https://github.com/DarkTalisman20/DAA-Assignment-1
 &nbsp;&nbsp;&nbsp;&nbsp; Webpage Link: https://darktalisman20.github.io/DAA-Assignment-1/
 ## Contributions